Healthy Homes Assessment Waitangirua

 Rental Property Home Assessments Waitangirua

-Rental property areas affected with Health Homes Standards.
-Healthy Homes Standard in Waitangirua include each:
+Property rental areas that are affected through the Healthy Homes Standard in Waitangirua include each:

 • Living Room